junguler/_image-manipulation/Triangula/README.md

 ![T_gui](https://user-images.githubusercontent.com/59083599/135850973-abd1274e-92f4-46f1-99cd-2a503739b552.jpg)

 ## explanation of the switches and how the program works
-triangula cli is made of two seperate sub commands, first one is `run` which takes your image and makes a json file out of the information inside it, this is the main step we are interested in, here are the switches for it
+triangula cli is made of two separate sub commands, first one is `run` which takes your image and makes a json file out of the information inside it, this is the main step we are interested in, here are the switches for it

 | Flag | Default | Description |
 | --- | --- | --- |